DebbiePotts87/how-to-visit-the-netherlands/README.md

 ## User Stories
 * First Time Visitor Goals
-    1. As a first time user I would like to gain basic knowledge on the country
+    1. As a first time user I would like to gain basic knowledge of country
     2. As a first time user I want to easily navigate through the website and gain information on cities I may not have heard of
     3. As a first time user I would like a selection of different activities to choose from in each city
     4. As a user I would like an easy to follow map